The CMO rescue plan: protecting business continuity during agency transitions

 A fractional CMO operates differently.
 As an embedded strategic director, their goal is to ensure you own every layer of your marketing infrastructure:

 The agency commission model typically charges a percentage of managed ad spend plus a monthly retainer.
 At scale, this creates a misaligned incentive: the agency benefits from higher spend, not better results.
+As the agency accountability gap compounds over time, the reporting gets more polished while the revenue logic gets less clear.

 The part-time CMO model also eliminates transition risk by design.
 If the engagement ends, you keep every account, every data set, every automation.
 No negotiation.
 No legal dispute.
 No revenue gap.